- Report domestic abuse

 The Home Office has introduced a scheme allowing police to disclose to individuals details of their partners' abusive pasts.

-Clare's Law, also known as the Domestic Violence Disclosure Scheme (DVDS) aims to ensure that more people can make informed decisions about their relationship and escape if necessary.
+Clare's Law, also known as the Domestic Violence Disclosure Scheme (DVDS) aims to make sure that more people can make informed decisions about their relationship and escape if necessary.

 For more information, or to make a request for information, visit the Northumbria Police website.